tohoilamskl/Group162Battleship/readme.md

 * Use command "g++ -pedantic-errors -std=c++11 main.cpp displayGameHistory.cpp -o main" to compile the program

 * Use command "./main" to execute the program

+* please enlarge the terminal screen to display the boards correctly if necessary